 Dr. Gwen Steeley Memorial Scholarship Fund 2007 Roy and Gwen Steeley’s fund provides scholarships for Jefferson and Berkeley County graduates pursuing a teaching degree from a West Virginia college or university.

-Fulton L. Walker, Jr. Scholarship Fund 2016 Family members and friends of Fulton L. Walker, Jr. established this fund in his memory to honor his achievements on and off the football field and to help a Martinsburg High student with proven financial need attend West Virginia University.
-To help build the endowment, supporters of the scholarship are organizing a golf tournament and several other fundraising activities.
+Fulton L. Walker, Jr. Scholarship Fund 2016 Family members and friends of Fulton L. Walker, Jr. established this fund in his memory to honor his achievements on and off the football field.
+One Martinsburg High student and another Berkeley County Schools student with proven financial need and acceptance to West Virginia University will be awarded this scholarship in 2018.
+To help build the endowment, supporters of the scholarship organize a golf tournament and several other fundraising activities annually.

 Terry Lee Walker Jr. Scholarship Fund 2006 This fund was created by family and friends in memorium to this young man who was killed in a tragic 2002 automobile accident caused by a driver-under-the-influence.
 Distributions provide scholarships for Jefferson and Berkeley county high school and home school graduates attending a WV college or university.